The Direct Write-off Method Of Accounting For Uncollectible Accounts

 Example Scenario

 Imagine a company, "Tech Solutions," sells software licenses to businesses.
-One of their customers, "Innovate Corp," with a balance of $5,000, declares bankruptcy.
+Plus, one of their customers, "Innovate Corp," with a balance of $5,000, declares bankruptcy.
 Tech Solutions determines that Innovate Corp's account is uncollectible.
-Using the direct write-off method, Tech Solutions would make the following journal entry:

 Account Debit Credit